Body Image & Body Shame

 As a Certified Eating Psychology Practitioner, Certified Health Coach, and Spiritual Mentor, I’ve coached what society would refer to as “fit” people, and what society would consider “overweight or fat” people.
 And I can honestly say that ALL of them had the same concerns.

 They want to look good and they want to feel good.
 Acceptance by society’s food rules was more important to them than listening to their body.
 In fact, they didn’t know that listening to their own body was an option.
 Being physically “fit” is no guarantee of happiness.
-So obsessing about losing weight before you can be happy doesn’t serve us or help us live in the moment.
+So obsessing about losing weight before you can be happy doesn’t serve us nor does it help us live in the moment.

 “Create the end result now.”